The course fee you will be charged and the support available is determined by your fee status, which will be Home or Overseas

 I feel very fortunate that I have faced no financial difficulties whatsoever at Oxford.
 This is entirely due to the extremely generous bursary support, which means I can focus on my studies (and hobbies) without financial anxiety.

-If you are a Home (UK) or EU student undertaking your first undergraduate degree, the course fee for 2019 will be £9,250.
+If you are a Home student undertaking your first undergraduate degree, the course fee for 2024 will be £9,250.

-UK and EU students can access a tuition fee loan from the UK government for the full amount of your course fee and do not need to pay any fees upfront.
-The UK government has confirmed that EU students starting in the 2019/20 academic year will continue to be eligible for student loans for the duration of their course.
+Home students can access a tuition fee loan from the UK government for the full amount of your course fee and do not need to pay any fees upfront.

-If you are a Home (UK) or EU student who has already completed a previous undergraduate programme of study you will be classed as an Equivalent or Lower Qualification (ELQ) student.
-Your course fee for 2019 will be the same as the standard Home/EU course fee rate, and you will not be eligible for any financial support from Oxford or the UK government.
+If you are a Home student who has already completed a previous undergraduate programme of study you will be classed as an Equivalent or Lower Qualification (ELQ) student.
+Your course fee for 2024 will be the same as the standard Home course fee rate, and you will not be eligible for any financial support from Oxford or the UK government.
 If you did not complete your course, you might not receive funding for the full length of your studies at Oxford.

-If you are from outside the EU, you will be classed either as an ‘Overseas’ or 'Islands' student and you should be aware that you will not be eligible for a tuition fee loan from the UK government.
+If you are not classified as a 'Home' student you will be classed as an 'Overseas’ student and you should be aware that you will not be eligible for a tuition fee loan from the UK government.
 If you are an Overseas student, you will be charged a significantly higher level of course fee, which will vary according to your programme of study (see the courses listing for full details).

-* Clinical medicine fees will be significantly higher for Overseas and Islands students, please visit the dedicated Fees and Funding section within the Medicine course page for full details.
+* Clinical medicine fees will be significantly higher for Overseas students, please visit the dedicated Fees and Funding section within the Medicine course page for full details.

 Additional information for medical students

-If you are a Home (UK) or EU student on the six-year medicine course, you will have different course fee arrangements in years five and six.
+If you are a Home student on the six-year medicine course, you will have different course fee arrangements in years five and six.
 Course fees for UK students in these years of study will be covered by the NHS.
-Course fee support arrangements for EU students in years five and six are not yet known.
-Visit the Funding for UK/EU Medical Students page for more information.
-Medical students with Islands or Overseas fee status should note that the course fees for the clinical years of their course will be considerably higher.
+Course fee support arrangements for ROI students in years five and six are not yet known.
+Visit the Funding for UK Medical Students page for more information.
+Medical students with Overseas fee status should note that the course fees for the clinical years of their course will be considerably higher.

 How do I determine my fee status?